yugabyte/yb-kafka-connector/README.md

    kafka is [UP]
    zookeeper is [UP]
    ```
+   *Note*: It is required that the `DOWN` components in this list are not actually enabled.

 5. Install YugaByte DB and create the keyspace/table.
    - [Install YugaByte DB and start a local cluster](https://docs.yugabyte.com/quick-start/install/).